Shane-Lester99/Custom-Map-Reduce-Framework/README.md

 All of the core logic is completely implemented and heavily tested for multiple worker failures.

-The only further iteration necessary is packaging it into a useful product.
-The only roadblocks to that is it currently uses text files for local processing, so a simple interface to not need text files as input would need to be created.
-Also the codebase would have to be cleaned up a bit for packaging purposes.
+One further iteration is needed to package the Micro Map Reduce framework into a useful product.
+The roadblock is it currently uses text files as inputs, so a simple interface would need to be created so it can take in data structures instead.
+Also the codebase could use some organizing and cleaning.
+This is all simple and easy to implement.

-**The major limitation** to this project in it's current state is that it was implemented in Golang and not C. Golang's paradigms make it so it is already simple to implement multithreaded programming.
-Also Golang makes it so it can't be easily imported into a different language.
-This severely limits its practicality.
+**The major limitation** to this project in it's current state is that it was implemented in Golang and not C. Golang's paradigm makes it simple to implement multithreaded programming.
+That defeats the purpose of the framework.
+Also Golang makes it so it can't be easily imported into a different language, where the problem would be viable.
+This severely limits the Micro Map Reduce framework's practicality.

-For it to be practical and worthwhile, **it needs to be re-written in C**, and then used in C, C++, and Python (via C).
+For it to be worthwhile, **it needs to be re-written in C**, and then used in C, C++, and Python (via C).
 This would make the framework incredibly useful in easily making any complex multiprocessing code very simple in languages where it is very hard (C, C++) or not as practical (Python - no native multithreading).